-- (a) such transaction as may be notified by the Central Government in consultation with any financial regulator - (b) a surety in a contract of guarantee to a corporate debtor.
+- (a) such transactions, agreements or other arrangement as may be notified by the Central Government in consultation with any financial Regulator or any other authority - (b) a surety in a contract of guarantee to a corporate debtor.
 [Section 14(3)]

-The Central Government has been given the power to notify transactions (in consultation with the appropriate financial sector regulators), which will be exempted from the moratorium in the interest of smooth functioning of the financial markets.
+The Central Government has been given the power to notify transactions (in consultation with the appropriate financial sector regulators or other authorities), which will be exempted from the moratorium in the interest of smooth functioning of the financial markets.